Setting Up Form Widgets

 1. Right-click on a layer, select Properties and go to the Attributes form tab.

-2. In the list of Available Widgets select the field you want to work with.
+2. In the list of Available Widgets select the field you want to work with (here: checkbox).

-3. In the Widget Display tab, select Checkbox from the drop-down menu.
+3. In the Widget Type tab, the Checkbox widget should be set by default (if not, select it from the drop-down menu).

 4. Apply the changes.
 Don't forget to save and sync your project!